 Content License:

 During the use of the Services you will make available certain information and data about yourself to Us (“Content”).
-You hereby grant BUZ’D a worldwide, transferable, sub-licensable, royalty-free, right and license to Process the Content you post, upload, display or otherwise make available to us for purposes of the Services.
+You hereby grant BUZD a worldwide, transferable, sub-licensable, royalty-free, right and license to Process the Content you post, upload, display or otherwise make available to us for purposes of the Services.

-To protect our Services and without prejudice to your right to your Content you authorize BUZ’D to take the necessary action against any third-party that may infringe or use the Content (as taken from the Services) without the necessary authorisation.
+To protect our Services and without prejudice to your right to your Content you authorize BUZD to take the necessary action against any third-party that may infringe or use the Content (as taken from the Services) without the necessary authorisation.

 You understand and agree that:-